Los Angeles County approves anti-racist policy agenda

 The approval also makes LA County the 37th county in the nation since last year to declare racism a matter of public health, according to the National Association of Counties.

+On a separate motion, the supervisors voted 4 to 1 to put a measure on the November ballot that would require at least 10% of the county’s general fund go toward social service and racial justice programs.

+The measure would ask voters to approve the reallocation via a change to the county charter.
+Money would be redirected to areas including job training, mental health services and affordable housing.

-In a separate vote, the supervisors also approved a spending plan for $1.22 billion in federal and state coronavirus relief funds.
+Additionally, the supervisors approved a spending plan for $1.22 billion in federal and state coronavirus relief funds.

 Supervisor Kathryn Barger said the money would be used to “provide essential services, expand testing, contract tracing and meet tangible needs for working families and small businesses who are struggling and increasingly bearing the burden of the COVID-19 pandemic.″